shahdosama10/Boycott/README.md

 ## Usage

-1. Load the facts from `data.pl` and the predicates from `main.pl` in your Prolog environment.
+1. Load the facts from `data.pl` and the predicates from `rules.pl` in your Prolog environment.
 2. Query the required predicates as shown in the examples.

 ## Contributors